Basic Plotting#

 The figure below provides a generic example of the data structure in a netcdf file.
 The dataset illustrated has two variables (temperature and pressure) that have three dimensions.
 Coordinate data (e.g., latitude, longitude, time) that describe the data are also included.

-Note that while each file for simulations has multiple variables.
+Note that each simulation file has multiple variables.
 Within each h0 file, most of the variables have three dimensions (lat x lon x time), while a few soil variables (e.g., moisture, temperature) have 4 dimensions (lat x lon x time x depth).

 Netcdf